tyler-ingebrand/ModularRL/README.md

 ![Internet required to see images](https://github.com/tyler-ingebrand/ModularRL/blob/master/docs/images/Centralized%20Multi-Agent%20RL%20Diagram.jpg?raw=true)

 This diagram is similiar to before, with a few key differences.
 First, the splitter becomes a Centralized Command and Splitter.
 This splits the global state into local states for each agent, and also appends a command to this state telling the agent which task to be doing.
 Since the centralized commands must also be learned, we must include those commands in the experience.
-And when we call update, we must also update the centralized command based on some reward function.
+And when we call learn, we must also update the centralized command based on some reward function.

 ** I have not worked with centralized multi-agent RL before, so this diagram may need some adjusting.
 Also, some centralized approaches use a centralized critic but otherwise local decision making?!
 This should also be possible, but it seems there are many variations of centralized approaches without any clear paradigms yet, at least as far as I know **